 Unfortunately, for all the time and effort spent, some L&D organizations struggle to drive eLearning adoption within their companies.
-So what can your organization do to ensure that your blended learning and eLearning content are being used and that employees are deriving value from them?
+So what can your organization do to ensure that your blended learning and eLearning content is being used and that employees are deriving value from it?

 Your curriculum can’t be successful if no one knows about your program or signs up for the courses.
 Therefore, it’s essential that you develop a strong internal marketing strategy to promote your new eLearning program.
 Share overviews of the training modules you’re offering and provide details on specific parts of your course content that potential learners will find most relevant.